What does the minimize button look like?

 Upon minimizing a program, it may seem as though it has disappeared.
 Fortunately, that is not the case.
 Minimized programs may be located and accessed from the Windows taskbar, which is located at the bottom of any Windows desktop.
 The following image shows examples of various Windows Taskbars containing minimized programs.

 If you want to keep the window open but not have it fullscreen use the resize button to make it a window instead of fullscreen.
 Once set as a window you can resize the window to make it as big or small as you want on the screen.

 Tip: Users with a Microsoft Windows keyboard can press the Windows key + M at the same time to minimize all open windows.
 To undo the minimize all windows, press Shift + Windows Key + M.

 Tip: Windows 7, Windows 8, and Windows 10 users can press the Windows key + arrow down to resize the window and if pressed again minimize the window.

-Tip: To minimize only the current window press Alt + Space bar.
-Once the window properties is displayed press N to minimize the window.
+Tip: To minimize only the current window, press Alt + Spacebar.
+Once the window properties drop-down menu appears, press N to minimize the window.

 Apple computer users

-In Apple MacOS X, the minimize action can be done by pressing the green circle button in the right or left corner of the window.
-As can be seen in the picture to the right the window has a red, yellow and green circle.
+In Apple MacOS X, the minimize action can be done by pressing the green circle button in the upper right or left-hand corner of the window.
+The picture to the right shows a window with the red, yellow, and green circle.